-Course Code FUNDAMENTALS OF ALGORITHMS Credits RUSCSP401 1.
-Write a Python program to perform matrix multiplication.
+Course Code FUNDAMENTALS OF ALGORITHMS Credits 1

+RUSCSP401 Write a Python program to perform matrix multiplication.
 Discuss the complexity of the algorithm used.
-1 2.
 Write a Python program to sort n names using Quick sort algorithm.
 Discuss the complexity of the algorithm used.
 Write a Python program to sort n numbers using Merge sort algorithm.
 Discuss the complexity of the algorithm used.
-Write a Python program for inserting an element into a binary tree.
+4. Write a Python program for inserting an element into a binary tree.
 5. Write a Python program for deleting an element (assuming data is given) from a binary tree.
-6. Write Python program for checking whether a given graph G has simple path from source s to destination d.
+Write Python program for checking whether a given graph G has simple path from source s to destination d.
 Assume the graph G is represented using adjacent matrix.
-7. Write a Python program for finding the smallest and largest elements in an array A of size n using the Selection algorithm.
+Write a Python program for finding the smallest and largest elements in an array A of size n using the Selection algorithm.
 Discuss Time complexity.
-Myr.
-8. Write a Python program for finding the second largest element in an array A of size n using Tournament Method.
+Write a Python program for finding the second largest element in an array A of size n using Tournament Method.
 Discuss Time complexity.
-9. Write a Python program for implementing Huffman Coding Algorithm.
+Write a Python program for implementing Huffman Coding Algorithm.
 Discuss the complexity of the algorithm.
-3 10.
 Write a Python program for implementing Strassen's Matrix multiplication using Divide and Conquer method.
-Discuss the complexity of algorithm
+Discuss the complexity of algorithm 1 the complexity of algorithm